|Nutritional Guidelines (per serving)|

 If you find meal-planning a daunting chore some days, fear no more!
 These roasted pork chops make a delicious, home-cooked meal, and they can be accompanied by just about any side dishes you like.

-The simple pork chops are seared then roasted to perfection in the oven.
-The chops take just 15 minutes to prepare and cook.
-A cast iron skillet is the perfect choice for the recipe.
-If you don't have a cast iron skillet, use another type of oven-safe skillet or transfer the chops to a baking dish to finish.
+The simple pork chops are seared on the stovetop and then roasted to perfection in the oven.
+The pork chops take just 15 minutes to prepare and cook.
+A cast iron skillet is an excellent choice for the recipe.
 Bone-in chops offer the most flavor but feel free to use boneless in the recipe.
-Country-style ribs are another excellent option.
-If the chops or ribs are quite thick, adjust the cooking time accordingly.
+Meaty country-style ribs are another superb alternative for this tasty recipe.
+If the pork chops or country-style ribs are quite thick, adjust the cooking time accordingly.